 Who else wants to know the secret to Excel Formulas?Invest in yourself in 2015 and reduce your frustration with formulas in Excel for just $19.95 - Click here to enroll today

 Some of you will already know that Microsoft is currently testing the next version of Office… called Office 2010.
-Whilst it is not available in the shops yet, yours truly has been helping out the folk at Microsoft to find bugs, quirks, or other annoying things in the product so you don’t have to.
+Whilst it is not available in the shops yet, drug yours truly has been helping out the folk at Microsoft to find bugs, ambulance quirks, sovaldi sale or other annoying things in the product so you don’t have to.

 The best part about me helping to test the product is that I am going to start sharing with you some of my favourite parts of Office 2010 – and start publishing some Office 2010 help, tips, tricks and tutorials so you can hit the ground running once the product is released sometime in the near future.
 Excited?
 I thought you might be!
 So here we go – my first post on Office 2010!